Lelmose/TP_NGS_2020_Single_Cell/README.md

 ![Rainbowplot](Pictures/JAckstrawplot.png)

+This three approaches gives an illustration of how tough the choice of the number of relevant components can be.
+However, it is important to remember that this question has no answer and depends on the objectives of the study.
+Considering more components is prone to increase the computational cost and sometimes the benefits are tiny in comparison.

 As it will be discussed in the part about clustering, PCA presents some weakness in terms of display (the clusters tend to overlap and for the machine it is not an issue but it make the figure looks strange).
 To overcome this issue, non-linear dimension reduction methods are particularly relevant.
+The two most common no-linear dimension reduction methods are implemented in **Seurat**.
+The following figure illustrate the influence of the
 ### Clustering

 The clustering method aims to group cells by types in function of their RNA expression.
-The expected results
+The expected results where obtained by comparing the result of
 ### Annotation of the clusters

 ## Toward RNA velocity 1: Functionment of the method and alignement on the whole genome